-Update August 22nd Videos have now been posted online showing the above munitions, as well as a third munition linked to the attack, and a gallery of photos showing one of the above munitions
+Update August 22nd Videos have now been posted on YouTube showing the same type of munition, as well as an additional munition, plus one linked to the attack, as well as a third munition linked to the attack, and a gallery of photos showing one of the above munitions

 What's extremely interesting about these devices is they match with devices previously recorded in the conflict, reportedly launched by government forces, with it's first appearance in Daraya, south-west Damascus on January 4th

 With photographs of the munition taken elsewhere in Daraya on the same day